Huni

-Huni (original reading unknown) was an ancient Egyptian king and the last pharaoh of the Third Dynasty of Egypt during the Old Kingdom period.
-Following the Turin king list, he is commonly credited with a reign of 24 years, ending c.
+Huni (original reading unknown) was an ancient Egyptian king, the last pharaoh of the Third Dynasty of Egypt during the Old Kingdom period.
+Based on the Turin king list, he is commonly credited with a reign of 24 years, ending c.
 2613 BC.

-Huni's chronological position as the last king of the third dynasty is seen as fairly certain, but there is still some uncertainty on the succession order of rulers at the end of the 3rd dynasty.
-It is also unclear under which Hellenized name the ancient historian Manetho could have listed him in his historical writing Aegyptiacae.
-Most possibly he is to be identified with the Hellenized name Aches, as Winfried Barta proposes.
-Many Egyptologists believe that Huni was the father and direct predecessor of king Sneferu, but this is questioned by other scholars.
-Huni is seen by scholars as a confusing figure in Egyptian history, because he was long remembered in Egyptian traditions, but very few documents, objects or monuments from his reign have endured.
+Huni's chronological position as the last king of the third dynasty is fairly certain, but there is uncertainty about the succession order of rulers at the end of the third dynasty.
+It is also unclear under which Hellenized name the ancient historian Manetho listed him in his Aegyptiacae: mostly likely Aches, as Winfried Barta proposes.
+Many Egyptologists believe that Huni was the father and direct predecessor of King Sneferu, but this is questioned by other scholars.
+Huni is seen by scholars as a confusing figure in Egyptian history, because he was long remembered in Egyptian traditions, but very few documents, objects or monuments from his reign have survived.